-The Foundation is also dedicated to contributing to the body of knowledge by including patients in the awareness and discovery process.
+The Foundation is also dedicated to contributing to the body of knowledge by including patients in the discovery process.
 As more patients are diagnosed and treated, experience with the disease will increase.
 Generating a feedback loop from this experience into research will help advance the understanding of excess aldosterone.

 Share Your Story

 - Do you have a diagnosis or do you suspect you have PA?

 - Are you experiencing difficulties finding adequate care?